 25zero is a project dedicated to documenting their loss – since 1992, four mountains have already lost their glaciers.
 In a few decades, it seems that Mount Kilimanjaro’s iconic glaciers will follow suit.

-This June, the 25zero team will travel to Africa to tackle the Lemosho route on Mt.
+In June 2018, the 25zero team travelled to Africa to tackle the Lemosho route on Mt.
 Kilimanjaro.
-Armed with ice-picks, technical gear and video cameras, they’ll capture the mountain’s receding glaciers to bring this spectacular — yet tragic — imagery to the world.
+Armed with ice-picks, technical gear and video cameras, they captured the mountain’s receding glaciers to bring this spectacular — yet tragic — imagery to the world.

-Leading the charge is Environmental Explorer, Tim Jarvis, the first person to receive both ‘Conservationist of the Year’ and ‘Adventurer of the Year’ from Australian Geographic.
-In 2013 he became infamous after he retraced Ernest Shackleton’s epic 1916 Antarctic polar survival journey— regarded by many as the toughest survival journey of all time.
+Leading the charge is environmental explorer and Kathmandu Global Ambassador, Tim Jarvis (learn more about Tim here).
+In 2013, Tim successfully retraced Ernest Shackleton’s epic 1916 Antarctic polar survival journey — regarded by many as the toughest survival journey of all time.

 Not satisfied with just retracing Shackleton’s footsteps, Tim and his team adopted similar gear, equipment and even starvation rations from the early 1900s.
-It was during this enormous challenge that he saw another.
+It was during this enormous challenge that he was faced with an even greater challenge.

 “Shackleton’s original journey had involved traversing three glaciers on South Georgia Island,” Tim said.
 “Nearly 100 years later there were only two glaciers for us to cross — the third, the Konig, was an icy lake.”